-Drugs which are shown on this schema: Hesperetin, Carbimazole, Fentanyl, UBIQUINONE-1, tilarginine, Nitroarginine, Pyrazinamide and Tretinoin, should be considered as a prospective research initiative for further drug repurposing and drug development.
+Drugs which are shown on this schema: Hesperetin, Fentanyl, Terfenadine, UBIQUINONE-1 and Pyrazinamide, should be considered as a prospective research initiative for further drug repurposing and drug development.
 These drugs were selected as top matching treatments to the most prospective drug targets of the studied pathology, however, these results should be considered with special caution and are to be used for research purposes only, as there is not enough clinical information for adapting these results towards immediate treatment of patients.